-Regarding behavioural changes in the residential sector such as lower indoor air remperature settings, lower us of air conditioning, use of line-drying and cool washing, a literature review was carried out to assess the impact on energy consumption.
+Regarding behavioural changes in the residential sector such as lower indoor air temperature settings, lower use of air conditioning, use of line-drying and cool washing, a literature review was carried out to assess the impact on energy consumption.
 Assumptions regarding the potential allowed us to assess the total impact and the resulting decrease in $CO_2$ emissions.